-The CI management system is based on a decentralised delivery model at the organisational unit level, with overall coordination at the company level Such an approach allows the following goals to be achieved:
+The CI management system is based on a decentralised delivery model at the organisational unit level, with overall coordination at the company level

+Such an approach allows the following goals to be achieved:

-- promoting and strengthening the CI culture at all levels across the company's assets; - achieving high performance across the CI focus areas, with due regard to the specifics of the business processes applied by organisational units; - widespread involvement of employees in the implementation of initiatives and CI methods in all the company's organisational units the business.
+- promoting and strengthening the CI culture at all levels across the company's assets; - achieving high performance across the CI focus areas, with due regard to the specifics of the business processes applied by organisational units; - widespread involvement of emplovees in the implementation of initiatives and CI methods in all the company's organisational units.

+Every CI initiative and project is evaluated for economic feasibility and then tested for effectiveness and value for the business.
 In addition, all CI initiatives and projects are registered on the corporate continuous improvement portal, where all employees can familiarise themselves with CI initiatives, leave comments, ask questions, propose solutions, and receive answers from the initiators/originators of the corresponding CI initiative or project.